Cryptographic Specifications of CryptPeer

 - JS/TS code served by server

-- interface with segmented engine via local API;
+- interface with the segmented engine through a local API;

 - derivation of all application keys from

-K_seg; - volatile memory storage only, active erasure.
+K_seg; - volatile memory storage only, with active erasure.

 - strict Content Security Policy;